WHY INTEGRATORS LEAVE HIKCENTRAL

 Questions integrators ask before they switch

-HikCentral is a product family, not a single SKU.
-HikCentral Professional (HCP) is the flagship client-server VMS that runs on a customer-owned Windows Server (2012 / 2016 / 2019 / 2022) and centralises management of cameras, NVRs, alarms and access control across one or many sites.
-HikCentral Master / Master Lite federates many HCP servers under one console for very large estates.
-HikCentral Connect is the newer cloud-managed sibling, but it has near-zero independent coverage - tells you the cloud variant has not landed with integrators yet.
+The family: HikCentral Professional (HCP) is the flagship client-server VMS that runs on a customer-owned Windows Server (2012, 2016, 2019 or 2022) and centralises management of cameras, NVRs (Network Video Recorders - the on-site recording boxes), alarms and access control across one or many sites.
+HikCentral Master and Master Lite link many HCP servers under one console for very large estates.
+HikCentral Connect is the newer cloud-managed sibling, but independent coverage of it is near zero - a sign it has not landed with the installer audience yet.

 In most HCP deployments cameras and NVRs at each remote site continue to record locally - HCP is the management layer above them.
 HCP V3 ships a Storage Server module for centralised recording, but in practice integrators leave recording on per-site NVRs and use HCP as the console.
 With TetherX every site runs a TetherBox gateway - the TetherBox software on an existing server or PC at the site, or a dedicated unit from the range (compact in-vehicle / lamp-post models through to rackmount servers - see the range).
 The cameras stay on the site network behind the TetherBox with no Internet access, and you choose per camera whether the TetherBox records locally, streams to cloud, or both - changeable later without re-platforming.